The Freelance Economy

 Work, as we know it, is increasingly severed from the idea of an office.
 Quite often, as a freelancer or contractor, you don’t go to work somewhere – you are your work.
 When someone asks where you work, you can respond, equally accurately, both “nowhere” and “everywhere.”
 Your home is your office, and wherever you are, you have to be ready to take a gig in order to keep pushing forward in the new economic frontier.

 Reliability is incredibly key.
 You need to have a strong and secure connection so that you don’t lose any client data.
 You need to have a smartphone, a tablet, and other mobile tech that allows you to be at work wherever you are, with a great signal and an affordable plan.
-You need a opens in a new windowcomputer repair and mobile repair place that can come to you, and that has many convenient locations.
+You need a opens in a new windowreliable place for pc laptop repairs and more. .
 In short, you need a system that prevents anything from going wrong.
 Or if it does, you need to be able to fix it right away.

 opens in a new windowClickAway is the company that can help you every step of the way.
 With stores all over the Bay Area, and with a reputation as the best mobile and computer repair shop in the region, ClickAway is uniquely suited to help you navigate the rough and uncharted waters of the freelance economy.
 For some people, it is an exciting new world, and for some it is scary, but both groups need professional and expert help.
 ClickAway is here to be that help.
 The future isn’t what anyone anticipated, but that doesn’t mean you can’t be ready for it.